influxdata/docs-v2/content/v2.0/UI/organizations.md

 For details on editing dashboards, see <<link to dashboards section>>

-#### Dashboards (/organizations/orgnamehere/dashboards)
-  * User can see all dashboards owned by this org

 #### Tasks (/organizations/orgnamehere/tasks)
-  * User can see all dashboards owned by this org
+  * User can see all tasks owned by this org

 #### Options (/organizations/orgnamehere/options) mockup says settings
   * Only owners can see this tab